Home

 An insight starts with curiosity, but it often ends with irritation.
 Knowledge that suspends our perception and judgment routines can irritate us.
 At the same time, it motivates us to question the familiar.
 Along with the audience, we want to be irritated by unusual research questions, original approaches, and the latest findings that challenge existing theoretical frameworks.
 And the project partners Wübben Stiftung Wissenschaft and Die Junge Akademie are interested in topics that have either been neglected or have never been researched, including outlying, unapparent, and surprising subjects.

-Please Irritate Me #4 - Order and irritation (with Benedikt Hartl)
+Please Irritate Me #5 - Between outrage and insight (with Bernhard Pörksen)

 Please Irritate Me #3 - Modeling our world (with Viola Priesemann, 05.11.2024)